-Norton Core is automatically updated against the latest threats and is extremely easy to setup and use.
-Core discovers your connected devices, identifies vulnerabilities, and defends your IoT devices from threats.
+Norton Core is automatically updated against the latest threats and is extremely easy to set up and use.
+Core examines your connected devices, identifies vulnerabilities, and defends your IoT devices from threats.

 The Core app makes security easy.
-It monitors data from your connected home and if there’s a problem, Core will alert you immediately with timely insights and tools.
+It monitors data from your connected home and if there’s a problem, Core will alert you immediately with solutions, insights and tools.

-Norton Security comes with the device, and it’s one of the strongest antivirus products on the market.
+Norton Security (see user reviews) comes with the device, and it’s one of the strongest antivirus products on the market.

 - Stops network-based attacks